-I’m thinking the local buses must also be expensive as every day the streets are lined with hundreds of people hitching lifts in and out of towns, and just to get around the area.
+I’m thinking that the local buses must also be expensive as every day the streets are lined with hundreds of people hitching lifts in and out of towns, and just to get around the area.

 I wanted to hitch but I doubt that anyone would have picked us up anyway.
-There are loads of women hitching on their own, which makes me think it’s a safe country in which to stick the thumb out.
+There are loads of women hitching on their own, which makes me think it is a safe country in which to stick the old thumb out.

-I love Havana as there is loads of wonderful old architecture here.
+I love Havana as there is loads of wonderful old architecture, everywhere.

 As expected, the city is full of tourists and where there are tourists there are beggars, which managed to fleece us of Pesos.